xmos/sw_usb_audio/README.rst

 application framework.
 Mandatory files per application include:

 - An XN file describing the board (ports map etc).
 The filename referenced in the application makefile.
-- customdefines.h header file containing configuration items such as channel count etc.
+- customdefines.h header file containing configuration items such as channel count, strings etc.
 - ports.h header file containing other ports that the application uses in addition to the required ports.

 Each application also contains an "extensions" folder which includes board specific extensions such as CODEC